 The theory of Continental

-Drift is also one of the primary lines of reasoning by popular science
+Drift is one of the primary "evidences" that is used by evolution

-theory who promote an old earth.
+believers to promote the belief in an old earth.
 The theory goes like this:

-appears that the East coasts of North and South America would fit together with
+appears that the coasts of North and South America would fit together with

 the coasts of Africa and Europe, perhaps they once did.
-And if they were at one
+And if they were once joined together, then

-time joined together, then (so we are told) it must have taken
+we are told that it must have taken

-and Europe, and about 20 million for South America and Africa.
+and Europe, but only 20 million for South America and Africa.

-Few realize it but the 200 million year figure was arrived at (not by
+Few realize it but these 'dates' were not arrived at by

-direct measurements but) by radiometric dating of ocean bottom rocks.
+direct measurements (of actual drift) but by radiometric dating of ocean bottom rocks.
 In other words, since the oldest date

 East Coast of North America to its corresponding midway point along the